Announcing the agenda for Extreme Tech Challenge Global Finals presented by TechCrunch – TechCrunch

 Here at TechCrunch, we’re big fans of startup competitions.
 From our Extra Crunch Live Pitch-offs all the way up to the world-famous Disrupt Startup Battlefield, we can’t get enough of ’em.
-So we’re hooking up with Extreme Tech Challenge (XTC) to present the Extreme Tech Challenge Global Finals, a startup competition focused on powering a more sustainable, equitable, inclusive, and healthy world.
+So we’re hooking up with Extreme Tech Challenge (‘XTC’) to present the Extreme Tech Challenge Global Finals, a startup competition focused on powering a more sustainable, equitable, inclusive, and healthy world.

 Extreme Tech Challenge is the world’s largest transformative tech startup competition and forum for the leaders of tomorrow to be able to unleash their full potential.
-Last year, the competition attracted startups from 87 countries, and the 52 finalists raised more than $167M in venture investment since being selected.
+Last year, the competition attracted startups from 87 countries, and one third of the XTC 2020 finalists raised more than $167M combined in venture investment since being selected.

 This year, over 3700 startups applied from 92 countries across XTC’s competition tracks: Agtech, Food & Water, Cleantech & Energy, Edtech, Enabling Tech, Fintech, Healthtech, and Mobility & Smart Cities.
 Check out the 80 Global Finalists that emerged from this competitive pool.
 The Category winners and the Special Awards winners will make it to the Global Finals stage.